matthewearl/pyquake/blender.md

 The above produces a root `demo` empty, under which the various other entities appear.

+It's recommended to save the .blend file just before executing so you can quickly revert and re-run the script if necessary.

 ## Activating the demo camera

 Click on the camera icon next to the demo_cam object in the outliner to make the current camera the first person view.
-You'll be able to see parts of the player model from this point of view, so you'll likely want to make them invisible to camera rays.
-To do this, select each of the objects under the `ent1_player` empty, and disable camera ray visibility under the Visibility settings on the Object Properties tab.

-You can use other cameras, however this may introduce extra noise since emitters' sample_as_light (aka Multiple Importance Sampling) property is keyframed according to the player's position, to avoid sampling distant lights.
+You can use other cameras, however this may introduce extra noise since emitters' sample_as_light (aka Multiple Importance Sampling) property is keyframed according to the player's position, to avoid sampling occluded lights.

 ## Setting the correct framerate